 - Paprika and mixed herbs to add flavour.

-- Ginger and garlic – you can use fresh garlic (finely minced) and fresh ginger (finely grated), or you can use ready crushed ginger and garlic from jars.
+- Ginger and garlic - you can use fresh garlic (finely minced) and fresh ginger (finely grated) or use ready-crushed ginger and garlic from jars.

 - Finally, the stock.
-I normally just use 2 beef stock cubes dissolved in 2 cups of boiling water and then mix in tomato paste and Worcestershire sauce.
+I normally use 2 beef stock cubes dissolved in 2 cups of boiling water and then mix in tomato paste and Worcestershire sauce.
 The tomato paste should not be confused with tomato ketchup or tomato sauce.
-Tomato paste is highly concentrated tomatoes, and is normally sold in tubes or small cans in the supermarket.
+Tomato paste is highly concentrated tomatoes sold in tubes or small cans in the supermarket.
 It is sometimes called tomato puree.

 How to make American goulash